scikit-hep/pyjet/README.rst

 Now install pyjet like::

-   pip install --user pyjet --install-option="--external-fastjet"
+   python -m pip install numpy Cython python setup.py install --external-fastjet

 pyjet will now use the external FastJet installation on your system.